33 Convolutions

 We now apply Theorem 33.1 to an example.

-Example 33.2 (Convolution of independent Poissons) Let \(X \sim \text{Poisson}(\mu_1)\) and \(Y \sim \text{Poisson}(\mu_2)\) be independent.
+Example 33.1 (Sum of independent Poissons) Let \(X \sim \text{Poisson}(\mu_1)\) and \(Y \sim \text{Poisson}(\mu_2)\) be independent.
 What is the distribution of \(S = X+Y\)?

 The possible values of \(X\) and \(Y\) are \(0, 1, 2, \dots\), so the possible values of \(S\) are also \(0, 1, 2, \dots\).
 Fix an integer \(s \geq 0\).
 Then, in order for the sum of \(X\) and \(Y\) to be equal to \(s\), \(X\) cannot be greater than \(s\). \[ \begin{align*} f_S(s) &= \sum_{x=0}^s f_X(x) f_Y(s - x) \\ &= \sum_{x=0}^s \left( \frac{\mu_1^x e^{-\mu_1}}{x!} \right) \left( \frac{\mu_2^{s-x} e^{-\mu_2}}{(s-x)!} \right) \\ &= \sum_{x=0}^s e^{-\mu_1 - \mu_2} \frac{\mu_1^x \mu_2^{s-x}}{x!(s-x)!} \\ &= e^{-\mu_1 - \mu_2} \sum_{x=0}^s \frac{1}{x!(s-x)!} \mu_1^x \mu_2^{s-x} \\ &= e^{-\mu_1 - \mu_2} \sum_{x=0}^s \frac{s!}{x!(s-x)!} \frac{\mu_1^x \mu_2^{s-x}}{s!} \\ &= e^{-\mu_1 - \mu_2} \sum_{x=0}^s \binom{s}{x} \frac{\mu_1^x \mu_2^{s-x}}{s!} \\ &= \frac{e^{-\mu_1 - \mu_2}}{s!} \sum_{x=0}^s \binom{s}{x} \mu_1^x \mu_2^{s-x} \\ &= \frac{e^{-\mu_1 - \mu_2}}{s!} (\mu_1 + \mu_2)^s, \end{align*}\] which is the PMF of \(\text{Poisson}(\mu_1 + \mu_2)\).
 Thus, \[ S = X+Y \sim \text{Poisson}(\mu_1 + \mu_2). \]

-In other words, the sum of two independent Poissons is another Poisson distribution with the parameters added.
-An immediate consequence of Example 33.2 is that if \(X_1, \dots, X_n\) are i.i.d. \(\text{Poisson}(\mu)\), then \[ X_1 + \cdots + X_n \sim \text{Poisson}(n \mu). \]
+In other words, the sum of two independent Poissons is another Poisson random variable whose parameter is the sum of the individual parameters.
+An immediate consequence of Example 33.1 is that if \(X_1, \dots, X_n\) are i.i.d. \(\text{Poisson}(\mu)\), then \[ X_1 + \cdots + X_n \sim \text{Poisson}(n \mu). \]

 33.2 Continuous Convolutions